 Subject points - a value assigned to a subject to reflect the relative weighting of the subject.
-At CSU a standard one session subject is assigned eight points.
+At Charles Sturt a standard one session subject is assigned eight points.

 TAC application: Application made through a tertiary admission centre, namely QTAC, UAC, VTAC, SATAC, TISC and University of Tasmania, in relation to applications to study in that state.

 Testamur - a certificate received on graduation that testifies that the recipient has successfully completed a particular course of study.

 Tutorial - a period of teaching given to a small group of students, involving discussion and participation.